tc39/proposal-bigint/README.md

 Daniel Ehrenberg, Igalia.
 Stage 1 (?)

-Thanks for help and feedback on this effort from Brendan Eich, Waldemar Horwat, Igor Sheludko, Benedikt Meurer, Michael Saboff, Adam Klein and others.
+Thanks for help and feedback on this effort from Brendan Eich, Waldemar Horwat, Jaro Sevcik, Benedikt Meurer, Michael Saboff, Adam Klein and others.

 ## Code samples: